Search for answers after Texas' deadly floods brings lawmakers to devastated Hill Country

-KERRVILLE, Texas (AP) — Texas lawmakers will take their search for answers following the deadly July 4 floods to the heart of the devastation in Kerr County, where local officials were expected to face questions over their response to the disaster that swept away homes and campers along the Guadalupe River.
+KERRVILLE, Texas (AP) — Texas lawmakers began searching for answers on Thursday following the deadly July 4 floods to the heart of the devastation in Kerr County, where local officials faced questions over their response to the disaster that swept away homes and campers along the Guadalupe River.

-The hearing Thursday is the first time a panel of lawmakers is visiting the hard-hit Texas Hill Country since the floods, which killed at least 136 people.
+The hearing is the first time a panel of lawmakers visited the hard-hit Texas Hill Country since the floods, which killed at least 136 people.
 Most were in Kerr County, including 27 young campers and counselors at Camp Mystic, an all-girls summer camp.

+“That day will haunt me for the rest of my life.
+Like you, we all feel this pain,” said Lt.
+Gov. Dan Patrick, who said he hopes legislators will be able to learn valuable lessons from testimony.
+“How do we move forward so that when an event like this happens again at any level we are better prepared for it?”

 Among those invited to testify were local leaders who have defended their preparations and response to the fast-rising waters.
 Residents will also be given the chance to address lawmakers.